ronksks/smartresidentrequestsmunicipality/README.md

 To run the application, run python main.py in the terminal.

 ## Usage in elaboration
-When the application is running, navigate to http://localhost:5000 in a web browser to access the web application.
+When the application is running, navigate to http://localhost:5000 in a web browser to access the web application.<br />
 Firstly, the application is designed to be run in a Python environment, so you will need to have Python installed on your machine.<br />
 Additionally, you will need to install the required Python packages specified in the requirements.txt file. <br />
 You can install these packages by running the command "pip install -r requirements.txt" in your terminal.<br />